oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/domain-home-on-pv/_index.md

 #### Overview

-The sample demonstrate the setting up of a WebLogic domain with domain home on an Kubernetes PersistentVolume (PV).
+The sample demonstrates setting up a WebLogic domain with a domain home on a Kubernetes PersistentVolume (PV) (Domain home on PV).
 This involves:

   - Building a [domain creation image](#domain-creation-image) with:
     - A WDT model that describes your WebLogic domain configuration.